Liberty Seated Quarters

 6619033003

-Choice $450 New October 19!
-Brilliant Steely-Frosted Luster, Center toning, Choice Surfaces, Lakeland Collection.
+Choice $450 Brilliant Steely-Frosted Luster, Center toning, Choice Surfaces, Lakeland Collection.
 Steely-frosted luster is readily apparent whether conducting in-hand inspection or enjoying the glowing presentation under a bright light.
 The strike is complete with full head details and star center points along with intricately defined eagle feathers.
 Weakness at the denomination is a function of working die hubbing and not strike.
 Chatter in the right obverse field is consistent with the certified grade with no wear seen during 10x inspection.
 Housed in new large font NGC holder.

 Seated 25C 1876CC 1876-CC